NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 - Look at the error analysis of Error 1 which gives the user a summary of the errors for Qload, Qsource and Power.
 An average error of 5-8% is achievable for all the values.

-- The errors for all the individual catalog data points are displayed in worksheet “RESULT”.
+- The errors for all the individual catalog data points are displayed in worksheet "RESULT".

 #### Step 2b: Improving the Set of Parameters (PE-Based Model)